Leibniz-IWT/comsol-dendrite/README.md

 I am sure that solver tuning is possible to speed up the calculation.
 This study was performed on a 12-core Intel Xeon machine with 256 GB RAM.

+With its formulation with the phae field function f and g, the model is already prepared to be extended to diffusion-dominated growth (as described here: https://www.researchgate.net/publication/312932269_Phase-Field_Simulation_of_Microsegregation_and_Dendritic_Growth_During_Solidification_of_Hypoeutectic_Al-Cu_alloys) or even thermo-solutional growth (as described here https://www.sciencedirect.com/science/article/pii/S1005030212600346 )

 If you have questions about the model or if you want to contribute, please do not hesitate to send me an Email!